Walter Damrosch became a world famous conductor before he was thirty years old. But with his fame came pride. And with his pride, arrogance.

 When this happens, we must believe that God can either deliver us in an instant or, perhaps, teach us to depend on Him to support or strengthen us during the difficult times in our life.
 Either way we must learn to trust Him completely believing His way is best.

 Prayer: Father, help us to understand that You only want what is best for us and that You will always protect us, hold us close to Your side, and never leave us alone.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 18:16 He sent from above, He took me; He drew me out of many waters.
+Scripture for Today: Psalm 18:16 He reached down from on high and took hold of me; he drew me out of deep waters.